Antioch High School

-Antioch High School is a public high school located in Antioch, California, United States.
-It is located at 700 West 18th Street between G and L streets.
-It is a comprehensive high school for grades 9-12.
-There are about 120 teachers, and 20 maintenance and office staff.
-The administration consists of a principal and four vice principals.
-Departments at the school include English; mathematics; physical, earth, and life sciences; social studies; physical education; vocal and instrumental music; video, photographic, sculpted, painted and drawn arts; foreign languages; health and sports medicine; auto and wood shop; and engineering.
+Antioch High School, a public high school serving grades 9–12 in Antioch, California, located at 700 West 18th Street.
+Established in 1955, it is part of the Antioch Unified School District and enrolled about 1,823 students during the 2023–2024 school year.
+The campus has undergone phased modernization funded by district Measure B bond projects, and the school hosts several career academies, including EDGE (Engineering and Designing a Greener Environment), Environmental Studies, LEAD (Leadership and Public Service), and Media/Tech.

 History

 AHS opened in Antioch, California in 1955.
 It is the second high school in Antioch, replacing the old high school (which is now the city museum).
 The school is currently being remodeled with upgrades throughout the entire school.
 This project is now completed.

 Academies

 EDGE

 In 2010, Antioch High started the Academy of Engineering and Designing a Greener Environment (EDGE) which is a pathway that integrates the core classes with an engineering class to give students a peek into careers in engineering.
 Professor Jason Ebner from UC Berkeley gives instruction at this institution.